sysartifacts/sysartifacts.github.io/_conferences/sosp2023/summaries/snowcat.md

 * 64-core machine with 256 GB RAM and 2 TB storage, Ubuntu 18.04
 *  32 cores and 128GB of memory, Ubuntu 18.04 with a kernel version of 4.15.0

+## Step-By-Step Instructions to Exercise the Artifact

+* Step-0: Set up my env.
+I enabled Btrfs compression on my disk and installed the required denpendencies to get snowcat ready.
+Then I conducted the following steps.
+* Step-1: Collect training data.
+* Step-2: Train a PIC model.
+* Step-3: Use the PIC model to make inference.
+* Step-4: Emulate SKI (MLPCT).

 ## How The Artifact Supports The Paper

 ### Artifact Available